TI-Toolkit/tokens-wiki/tokens/TInterval.md

 :TInterval 63,6.2,30,.95
 ```

-Of course, the main use of the `TInterval` command is in a program.
-While you can enter the `TInterval` command on the home screen as well (just look in the catalog for it), it would probably be easier to select `TInterval`… from the STAT>TEST menu (see the sidebar).
+Of course, the main use of the <tt>TInterval</tt> command is in a program.
+While you can enter the <tt>TInterval</tt> command on the home screen as well (just look in the catalog for it), it would probably be easier to select <tt>TInterval</tt>… from the STAT>TEST menu (see the sidebar).

-One thing to note about using `TInterval` in a program is that it will not display data if there are lines of code after it.
+One thing to note about using <tt>TInterval</tt> in a program is that it will not display data if there are lines of code after it.
 Either the command is on the last line of code, or it will not display anything.
 The way to work around this is to display the lower and upper variables, as that is where TInterval stores the results.

 ```ti-basic
 :TInterval //some statistical data